csgoh/processpiper/README.md

 It is still under development :construction:

+Initial release would only cover the following basic business process elements.
+Other element types will be introduced in subsequence releases.
+* Event: Start, End, Timer, Intermediate
+* Activity: Task, Subprocess
+* Gateway: Inclusive, Exclusive, Parallel

 Any ideas or suggestions, please send it to me via [GitHub Discussions](https://github.com/csgoh/processmapper/discussions).

 You can see the sample code and output for design concept below.